keithostertag/craigslist_forsale_notify/README.md

 3. You run the script (from the command line or  with Crontab) with your search terms as command line arguments (separated by spaces).
 4. The script uses Requests to download the search results page then uses BeautifulSoup to scrape for the pid, item, price, and url of the results.
 5. The script then uses SMTP to send the results to your provided email address.
-6. The script also creates/appends a file which keeps track of the pid's so it won't send you them a second time on future searches.
+6. The script also creates/appends a BLACKLIST_FILE which keeps track of the pid's so it won't send you them a second time on future searches.
 7. Optionally- if you set the first commandline parameter to "-l" the script will only email your local user account (on your machine or potentially on your local private network).

 #### Benefits: